munificent/craftinginterpreters/book/control-flow.md

 For an `and` expression to evaluate to something truthy, both operands must be truthy.
-We can see as soon as we evaluate the left `false` operand that that isn't going to be the case, so there's no need to evaluate `sideEffect()` and so it gets skipped.
+We can see as soon as we evaluate the left `false` operand that that isn't going to be the case, so there's no need to evaluate `sideEffect()` and it gets skipped.

 This is why we didn't implement the logical operators with the other binary operators.
 Now we're ready.
 The two new operators are low in the precedence table.
 Similar to `||` and `&&` in C, they each have their <span name="logical">own</span> precedence with `or` lower than `and`.
-We slot them right between `assignment` and `equality`:
+We slot them right between `assignment` and `equality`.

 <aside name="logical">